martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 example also needs to the ability to view and drop packets between victims.
 That is, the attacker is on-path.

-This example depends on a somewhat implausible set of conditions.
+The attack shown in {{implausible-attack}} depends on a somewhat implausible set of conditions.
 It is intended to demonstrate what sort of attack is possible and what conditions are necessary to exploit this weakness in the protocol.

 ~~~
   Norma                   Mallory                 Patsy